Pokémon: 1999–2000: Pokémania

 In part due to the Pokémon craze, Nintendo saw a 250% increase in profits in 1999 compared to the previous year, reaching a six-year high.
 The Pokémon franchise accounted for over 30% of Nintendo's revenue that year.
 Pokémons popularity also caused a sharp increase in sales of the Game Boy line.
 The financial windfalls came at a time when Nintendo lost dominance in the home console market, with the Nintendo 64 being outsold by Sony's PlayStation.
-The global success of Pokémon compensated this loss somewhat.
+The global success of Pokémon compensated for this loss somewhat.
 (Note: Attributed to multiple references:) Scholars David Buckingham and Julian Sefton-Green went even further, writing in 2004: "while Nintendo is now among Japan's most profitable corporations, it could be argued that the company would have struggled to survive without Pokémon".

-4Kids, initially a little-known firm, expanded thirty times in revenues, and was named the fastest-growing company in America in the 4 September 2000, issue of Fortune magazine.
-Many businesses that timely obtained a Pokémon license reaped considerable profits.
+4Kids, initially a little-known firm, expanded thirty times in revenues, and was named the fastest-growing company in America in the 4 September 2000 issue of Fortune magazine.
+Many businesses that obtained a Pokémon license early reaped considerable profits.
 In the summer of 1999, a massive run on stocks of publicly traded Pokémon licensees caused their value to increase dramatically.
 However, by November, most investors were shorting their shares.
 Realizing that Pokémon was a fad that would peak and fall at some point, investors were bearish about its prospects.

 Pokémon: The First Movie premiered in North America on 12 November 1999, and in Europe the following year.
 Despite being negatively received by many Western critics, it became one of the most successful Japanese animated films of all time.
 In the United States, November 1999 was estimated to have been the peak of Pokémania.
 (Note: Attributed to multiple references:) Supporting the American release of The First Movie was a promotional action with Burger King, one of the largest in the history of the fast-food industry.
 The success of the promotion resulted in supply issues; restaurants often ran out of Pokémon toys to include with their meals.
 On 27 December, Burger King recalled its Poké Ball toy after a 13-month-old girl died suffocating on one.

-Pokémon Gold and Silver, the successors to Red/Green/Blue, were released in North America on 15 October 2000.
-In Europe, they were released on 6 April 2001.
+Pokémon Gold and Silver, the successors to Red/Green/Blue, were released in Japan on 21 November 1999, North America on 15 October 2000, and Europe on 6 April 2001.